-- 1. UROP Application Checklist (Form A in Appendices) Applicants will need to complete the form and obtain required signatures.
+1. Cover Page (Form A in Appendices): Applicants will need to complete the form and obtain required signatures.
 Illegible forms will not be considered.
-Typewritten forms are strongly recommended.
-Be advised that you are required to consult with your financial aid office.
-An appointment may be necessary, so plan accordingly.

-- 2. Cover Page (Form B in Appendices): Applicants will need to complete the form and obtain required signatures.
-Illegible forms will not be considered.
-Typewritten forms are strongly recommended.
+Type-written forms are strongly recommended.

-- 3. Project Description (limit two pages, including all graphs or pictures): The formulation of the research project may be a result of a collaborative effort by the applicant and mentor; however, the project description must be written solely by the undergraduate applicant.
+2. Project Description (limit two pages, including all graphs or pictures): The formulation of the research project may be a result of a collaborative effort by the applicant and mentor; however, the project description must be written solely by the undergraduate applicant.
 It should be a concise statement including clear hypotheses to be tested or questions to be asked.
 The project description must be written in a way that is understandable to reviewers whose background may be outside the applicant's specific field of research.
-The two-page project description should be single spaced with 1" margins, in 11-pt.
+The two page project description should be single-spaced with 1" margins, in 11-pt.
 Times New Roman font and must include the following sections:

 - a.
 Abstract (50-100 words)

 - b.
 Introduction

 - c.
 Objectives

 - d.
 Research hypotheses or questions

 - e.
 Plans for research and/or creative work

 - f.
 Timetable

 - g.
 Plans for dissemination of results

-Students seeking writing assistance should register for one of the UROP Application Writing Workshops, referenced on page 5.
+Students seeking writing assistance should register for one of the UROP Application Writing Workshops, referenced on page 4.

-- 4. References/citations (Form D in Appendices): Not included in the two-page limit for the project description. - 5.
-Scanned transcripts or downloaded "unofficial" pdf transcripts from your college website: Transcripts of all college courses completed must be submitted, including a list of courses in which applicant is currently enrolled. - 6.
-Biographical Sketch or CV (Forms E and F in Appendices): One each from student applicant and mentor, limited to two pages per person. - 7.
+- 3. References/citations (Form C in Appendices): Not included in the two page limit for the project description. - 4.
+Scanned transcripts or downloaded "unofficial" pdf transcripts from the University website: Transcripts of all courses completed, including a list of courses currently enrolled in for Fall 2015.
+Student GPA must be at least a 3.0 as of the most recent transcript to be eligible. - 5.
+Biographical Sketch or CV (Forms C and D in Appendices): One each from student applicant and mentor, limited to two pages per person. - 4.
 Endorsement letter(s): Letters are to be written by supervising faculty mentor(s) indicating their approval of the proposal and describing their level of involvement in the project.
 It is very important that the letter describe the objectives/hypotheses and timeline for the student's proposed research project and be customized to highlight student's abilities and strengths for a successful research experience.
-Mentor letters for students with a GPA below 3.0 should also specifically describe the student's readiness for a research experience.
 Each proposed mentor must "sign-off" on the proposal, noting approval and affirming that they have read the student's proposal and pledge to mentor the student throughout the project period.